Achieving a Healthy Weight

 • Step 3: Keep pushing your first meal of the day to later and later, until it feels comfortable going without food for 15 hours.

-It has been proven that adopting a lifestyle of intermittent fasting can slow down the ageing process, reverse insulin resistance, improve memory, help with weight issues, protect you from neurodegenerative diseases such as dementia, and slow the progress of autoimmune conditions and many more…
+It has been proven that adopting a lifestyle of intermittent fasting can reverse insulin resistance, improve memory, help with weight issues, slow down the ageing process, protect you from neurodegenerative diseases such as dementia, and slow the progress of autoimmune conditions and many more…

 Health benefits of Kettlebells